fleetdm/fleet/docs/Using-Fleet/Orbit.md

     -- --flagfile=flagfile.txt --verbose
 ```

-##### Generate Installer Packages from Orbit Source
+##### Generate installer packages from Orbit source

 The `fleetctl package` command generates installers by fetching the targets/executables from a [TUF](https://theupdateframework.io/) repository.
-To generate an installer that contains an Orbit built from source you need to setup a local TUF repository.
+To generate an installer that contains an Orbit built from source, you need to setup a local TUF repository.
-The following document explains how you can generate a TUF repository, and installers that use it [tools/tuf/test](../tools/tuf/test/README.md).
+The following document explains how you can generate a TUF repository and installers that use it: [tools/tuf/test](../tools/tuf/test/README.md).

 ### Troubleshooting